Salvation Army Turning Point Programs

 Salvation Army Turning Point Programs - Grand Rapids, MI

 Salvation Army Turning Point Programs is an addiction treatment center located at 1215 Fulton Street, Suite E in the 49503 zip code in Grand Rapids, MI.
 It is operated by a private non-profit organization.
-Salvation Army Turning Point Programs provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Salvation Army Turning Point Programs include brief intervention services, relapse prevention and rational emotive behavioral therapy.
-Salvation Army Turning Point Programs also specializes in detox services and offers residential benzodiazepines detox, residential heroin detoxification and inpatient alcohol detoxification.
-Salvation Army Turning Point Programs provides short term inpatient heroin rehab, residential heroin rehab and residential heroin detox.
-It also provides inpatient heroin detoxification and residential heroin abuse treatment.
+Salvation Army Turning Point Programs provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Salvation Army Turning Point Programs include dialectical behavior therapy, counseling for substance abuse and counseling for trauma victims.
+Salvation Army Turning Point Programs also specializes in detox services and offers residential benzodiazepines detoxification, inpatient alcohol detox and inpatient heroin detox.
+Salvation Army Turning Point Programs provides residential heroin detoxification, 30 day inpatient heroin rehab programs and regular outpatient heroin treatment.
+It also provides residential treatment for heroin use and inpatient heroin detoxification.

 Call (855) 489-3619 for 24/7 with treatment.